 · Inexpensive to make!
 Just one package of lightweight poly mesh will make 8 Got Sudz! and leave you with a very usable leftover piece for other small projects.

 SKILL LEVEL: EASY enough for confident beginners; FAST and fun for experts.

 · Quality woven quilting cotton fabric for top of bag and drawstring.
-A Fat Quarter OR 1/4 yard will make several Got Sudz!
-Bags.
-You may choose to mix or match fabrics for the bag top and drawstring.
+A Fat Quarter OR 1/4 yard will make several You may choose to mix or match fabrics for the bag top and drawstring.
 Think of all the scraps from your pile you can use up.

 · Cord Stop - 1 stop needed per bag, so a package of 2 will make 2 bags.

-Required tools and other recommended items: Sewing Machine with straight stitch and zig-zag capability, use a 90/14 Sewing Machine Needle; fabric cutting mat, ruler & rotary cutter; Loop Turning Tool of your choice; Small Safety Pin; Wonder Clips, Clover Point 2 Point Turner for pushing out corners of bag and straightening/smoothing seams, Painter’s Tape or Removable Fabric Marker of your choice.
+Required tools and other helpful, recommended items: Sewing Machine with straight stitch and zig-zag capability and a fresh 90/14 Sewing Machine Needle; fabric cutting mat, ruler & rotary cutter; Loop Turning Tool of your choice; Small Safety Pin; Wonder Clips, Purple Thang for pushing out corners when you turn, Painter’s Tape or Removable Fabric Marker of your choice.
 Fray Check or similar for knotted ends of drawstring (optional).
 Awl, for inserting drawstring into cord stop (optional, but helpful).

 DOWNLOAD - Got Sudz!
 Spa Exfoliating Scrubby and Soap-Saver Sack sewing pattern from Sew TracyLee Designs